jamieallen59/Thermostat/README.md

 #### Completion time 2-3 hours

-The challenge is to create a simple interface for a digital thermostat.
+The challenge is to create a simple interface for a digital thermostat like so:

 ![Thermostat](https://github.com/makersacademy/course/raw/master/images/thermostat.png)